 8. South Lake Tahoe

 Lake Tahoe is a popular winter destination for a reason.
 In bustling South Lake Tahoe, you’ll find a winter wonderland in places like Heavenly Mountain Resort, which offers extraordinary skiing and snowboarding with breathtaking views of Lake Tahoe and the surrounding area.
-The region also provides ample opportunities for snowshoeing, cross-country skiing, snow tubing, and other opportunities to get out and play in the snow.
+The region also provides ample opportunities for snowshoeing, cross-country skiing, snow tubing, and other opportunities to get out and play.

 10. Lake Alpine

 This well-groomed snowy landscape for snowmobiles, cross-country skiing, and sledding is an ideal snow-day destination.
 Snow play is allowed anywhere, but you can also head to nearby Spicer and Round Valley Sno-Parks.
-While the drive is several hours from San Francisco, it’s well worth it.
+While the drive o the snow is several hours from San Francisco, it’s well worth it.

 11. Iron Mountain